-As part of our work for the UK Government, JNCC co-ordinates the production of periodic reports to be submitted to the European Commission to show progress towards meeting the objectives of the Birds Directive and Habitats Directive.
-JNCC also represents the UK in discussions on how to improve the reporting frameworks for both Directives through the work of the Expert Group on Reporting under these two Nature Directives.
+As part of our work for the UK Government, JNCC co-ordinated the production of periodic reports to be submitted to the European Commission to show progress towards meeting the objectives of the Birds Directive and Habitats Directive.

 Habitats Directive Reporting

 Reporting obligations under the Habitats Directive are set out in Article 17.
 Every six years each Member State must report on measures taken and their outcome in terms of the conservation status of species and habitats listed on the Directive’s Annexes.